RocketChat/Rocket.Chat/.changeset/four-eyes-sniff.md

 ---
-"@rocket.chat/meteor": patch
+"@rocket.chat/meteor": minor
-"@rocket.chat/core-typings": patch
+"@rocket.chat/core-typings": minor
-"@rocket.chat/i18n": patch
+"@rocket.chat/i18n": minor
 ---

-feat(messages): Allow Custom Fields in Messages.
+Allow Custom Fields in Messages.
 API-only feature.
 It can be enabled and configured in Workspace Settings.